DasLab/arnie/docs/setup_doc.md

 # Getting set up with Arnie

 Arnie is a set of wrappers to call other packages.
-So in order for Arnie to work right, we have to do a little bit of lifting at the start to 1) download and compile those packages, and 2) tell Arnie where they are in our arnie.rc file.
+So in order for Arnie to work right, we have to do a little bit of lifting at the start to 1) download and compile those packages, and 2) tell Arnie where they are in your arnie file.

 Below is a set of notes with instructions / tips for installing packages on Mac and Linux.
 There are many more ways to do this!
 This is just what I (HKWS) have found to work and have recently tested.